 I am interested in a property you offer.
 How can i contact you?

-Our sales team is available to you on business days from 9:00 a.m. to 6:00 p.m.
-You can arrange a viewing of any of the properties we offer by telephone or you can visit our...
+Our sales team is available on business days from 9:00 a.m. to 6:00 p.m.
+You can arrange a viewing of any of the properties we offer by telephone or you can visit our Client Centre...

 Pursuant to the Civil Code amendment applicable from 1 July 2020, a condominium association (CA) shall be established, provided it had not been established earlier, by unit owners in a building comprising at least five units, of which at least four are held by four different owners.”
 Unless the existence of a condominium association is proven, no other owner’s ownership of a unit subject to transfer may be registered in the Land Register.
 CAs can be established on a voluntary basis, even in buildings that do not meet the statutory requirements for their mandatory establishment.